migoogle/DF_CX_TP_TABLE_EXTRACTION/README.md

 # Dialogflow CX Training Phrases Extraction
-Python code to export the training phrases of a Dialogflow Agent to a .csv file.
+Python code to export the training phrases from a Dialogflow Agent to a .csv file.

 ## To install run the following commnands in your console: